pkenkere/GraphSearchPractice/README.md

 3) Do File -> Open, select the folder "GraphSearchPractice" where you cloned it (in the "sigai" folder if you executed the above).

+## Testing

-**You can run the program by** executing ^r or doing Run -> Run.
+You can run the program by executing ^r or doing Run -> Run.

 When you run the program you can specify if you want to test the BFS or the DFS.

+## Your task

-**Your task** is to complete the files "Bfs.java" and "Dfs.java".
+Your task is to complete the files "Bfs.java" and "Dfs.java".
 I recommend you start with DFS, as that will be easier.

+## The API

 The methods you implement will be passed a Maze object as a parameter.
 These are some useful methods: